-Garden City Movement in U. S. Garden City Movement (England) exerted some influence in U.S. in the teens and 1920s: Forest Hills Gardens (160 acres) Russell Sage Foundation (1909) Frederick Law Olmstead, Jr. - a garden suburb not a full fledged "new town" Radburn, NJ (1929) (Henry Wright and Clarence Stein) adopted updated elements of the Garden City approach: residences in superblocks (30-50 acres) penetrated only by cul-de-sacs, separated pedestrian and vehicular traffic, faced homes toward gardens, reserved the interiors of superblocks for parks, connected the superblocks by a system of walks with underpasses under the motorways.
+Garden City Movement in U. S. Garden City Movement (England) exerted some influence in U.S. in the teens and 1920s: 1.
+Forest Hills Gardens (160 acres) Russell Sage Foundation (1909) Frederick Law Olmstead, Jr a garden suburb not a full-fledged "new town" 2.
+Radburn, NJ (1929) (Henry Wright and Clarence Stein) adopted updated elements of the Garden City approach: residences in superblocks (30-50 acres) penetrated only by cul-de-sacs, separated pedestrian and vehicular traffic, faced homes toward gardens, reserved the interiors of superblocks for parks, connected the superblocks by a system of walks with underpasses under the motorways.
 Lacked full range of land uses to be a new town.
-U.S. impact was a more complete vision of suburban residential planning and an aspiration or recognition of the much more complete new-towns or satellite garden cities alternatives.
-City Beautiful Movement Began with the Columbian Exposition (1893), Chicago Key Actors: Daniel Burnham, Frederick Law Olmsted Sr., Charles F. McKim, Augustus St. Gaudens First example in U.S. of great group of buildings designed in relation to one another and in relation to open spaces "White City" team could not agree on color scheme, painted it all white Daniel Burnham justified subsequent City Beautiful plan on grounds that: The beauty of public works that attract the wealthy makes pleasant the life of the poor, are accessible to all men, and create a unifying civic pride The attraction of those with wealth creates a flow of money that filters down to all citizens Creation of broad tree-lined avenues brings light, air and nature to the slums
+3. Immediate U.S. impact was a more complete vision of suburban residential planning and professional aspirations for new-towns/satellite garden cities alternatives.
+Three new towns built in Depression Era City Beautiful Movement Began with the Columbian Exposition (1893), Chicago Key Actors: Daniel Burnham, Frederick Law Olmsted Sr., Charles F. McKim, Augustus St. Gaudens First example in U.S. of a substantial group of buildings designed in relation to one another and in relation to open spaces "White City" team could not agree on color scheme, painted it all white Daniel Burnham justified subsequent City Beautiful plan on grounds that: The beauty of public works that attract the wealthy makes pleasant the life of the poor, are accessible to all men, and create a unifying civic pride The attraction of those with wealth creates a flow of money that filters down to all citizens Creation of broad tree-lined avenues brings light, air and nature to the slums